Nikon Z7 vs Sony A6300

 It is notable that the Z7 has a headphone jack, which is not present on the A6300 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 The Z7 is a recent model that features in the current product line-up of Nikon.
 In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Further information on the two cameras, as well as related accessories, can be found on the Nikon and Sony websites.

 Review summary: Nikon Z7 vs Sony A6300